ichen-lab-ucsb/EasyDIVER/README.md

 If any of these requirements are not met, the script will not perform as intended, or more likely, outright fail.

 # Output files
-All output files are redirected to the output directoy name and location provided by the flag -o.
+All output files are redirected to the output directoy name and location provided by the flag `-o`.
 If an output directory is not provided, a default output directory called `pipeline.output` is automatically created in the same directory as the inputs.
 For each sample, the pipeline combines the reads from every lane, and redirects the outputs to the following sub-directories:
 `fastqs` will contain the joined fastq files
 `fastas` will contain the joined fasta files